Skip to main content

 7. Apply for scholarships

-FAFSA® is the first step to receiving federal financial aid, but it’s not the only option.
+FAFSA® is the first step to receiving some types of financial aid, but it’s not the only option.
 If you want to close the federal aid gap or supplement your financial aid needs, start applying for scholarships.
-There's no limit to the number of scholarships you can apply for, so look out for any and every opportunity available.
+There's no limit to the number of scholarships you can apply for, so look out for opportunities that may be available to you.
 Reach out to your college or university and do a comprehensive online search.
 Remember to keep track of the due dates for the scholarships you're interested in.

 8. Appeal your aid if you need to